govau/cga-docs/docs/support/incident_response.md

 ### What should I _not_ escalate to the cloud.gov.au team?

 * Failures in your application that are caused by configuration error, or code change.
+  * For example, if you apply an update to your service, and the service or a webpage becomes unavailable, you should investigate the root cause in your application layer before asking the cloud.gov.au team.

 ### How do we triage incidents that are a mix of service, app, and cloud.gov.au problems?